beejjorgensen/bgipc/src/bgipc_part_0300_signals.md

 So now you know that you can have your process respond to just about any signal in just about any way you want.
 Naturally, there are exceptions because otherwise it would be too easy to understand.
 Take the ever popular `SIGKILL`, signal #9.
-Have you ever typed "`kill -9 _nnnn_`" to kill a runaway process?
+Have you ever typed "`kill -9 nnnn`" to kill a runaway process number `nnnn`?
 You were sending it `SIGKILL`.
 Now you might also remember that no process can get out of a "`kill -9`", and you would be correct. `SIGKILL` is one of the signals you `can't` add your own signal handler for.
 The aforementioned `SIGSTOP` is also in this category.

 (Aside: you often use the Unix "`kill`" command without specifying a signal to send...so what signal is it?
 The answer: `SIGTERM`.
 You can